derailed/k9s/README.md

           image: killerAdmin
           # The namespace to launch to shell pod into.
           namespace: fred
+          # imagePullPolicy defaults to Always
+          imagePullPolicy: Always
+          # imagePullSecrets defaults to no secret
+          imagePullSecrets:
+          - name: my-regcred
           # The resource limit to set on the shell pod.
           limits:
             cpu: 100m